-After breakfast, head straight to Stanley Park to walk off some of that breakfast.
+After a hearty breakfast, head straight to Stanley Park for a nice walk.
 Stanley Park is basically Vancouver’s version of Central Park.
 The park is located in the heart of Vancouver and is easy to access.
 There’s tons to see while visiting the park.
-We wrote a complete post about it (linked here) if you’d like the full scoop.
-We recommend walking part of the Seawall (which is the longest uninterrupted waterfront path in the world) and visiting Brockton Point (to see the totem poles).
+We wrote a complete post about Stanley Park if you’d like the full scoop.
+We recommend walking part of the Seawall (which is the longest uninterrupted waterfront path in the world) and visiting Brockton Point to see the totem poles.

 Before leaving Stanley Park, stop by the Vancouver Aquarium.
-(See our full post here on the aquarium.)
+(See our full post on the Vancouver Aquarium.)
 The Vancouver Aquarium has over 30 exhibits and is a beautiful place to learn about local marine wildlife.
 Grab a snack here if you’re hungry.

 Capilano Suspension Bridge

-After the aquarium, head about 9 kilometers north to see one of our favorite places in Vancouver: The Capilano Suspension Bridge Park.
+After the Vancouver Aquarium, head about 9 kilometers north to see one of our favorite places in Vancouver: The Capilano Suspension Bridge Park.
 (If you don’t have a car, consider taking a ride share or public transportation.)

 Before crossing the bridge, you’re probably hungry for lunch.
 The Cliffhouse Restaurant overlooks the cliff and is a beautiful place to dine.
 (We think it’s better to eat there than at the aquarium.
 But if you’re hungry while you’re still in Stanley Park, you can also try the Teahouse Restaurant for an upscale meal.)